openSIL/openSIL/README.md

      | Server              | F19M10                           | UEFI     | Onyx                          |

 ## Forthcoming items:
-   * Formal documentation to be publishd to this repository.
+   * Formal documentation to be published to this repository.
    * Continuous integration (CI) tools will be implemented as a pre-requisite to merging pull requests.

 ## License: